MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   ### MicrosoftRootStoreEnabled

-  #### Determines whether the Microsoft Root Store and built-in certificate verifier will be used to verify server certificates (deprecated)
+  #### Determines whether the Microsoft Root Store and built-in certificate verifier will be used to verify server certificates (obsolete)

-  >DEPRECATED: This policy is deprecated.
-It is currently supported but will become obsolete in a future release.
+  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 121.
   #### Supported versions:

   - On Windows and macOS since 109, until 114